 Closed system catheter

 Closed systems are another type of intermittent catheter.
 Systems come in a self-contained, sterile collection bag, pre-lubricated and ready to go.
 Due to its design, these systems are more sanitary than other options because there’s no need to touch the catheter tube directly.
-Limiting the risk of the urinary tract and bladder contamination and infections.
+Limiting the risk of urinary tract and bladder contamination and infections.

 Medicare offers a closed catheter system only to patients meeting the specific criteria.
 Common requirements like recurrent urinary tract infections during a program of intermittent cath.